-- Examine the images on pages 88-89 of the text to prepare for the young people's reading of the pages. - Present the introductory paragraphs and invite the youth to silently read pages 88-89, including the Catholics Believe feature. - Distribute five index cards to each person.
-Ask the young people to develop one question from each of the sections of the pages.
+- Suggest that throughout her history, the Church has been challenged to renew herself.
+Tell the students that today's lesson will explore the challenges of the Schism in the West and the call for reform - Examine the images on pages 88-89 of the text to prepare for the students' reading of the pages, including the Catholics Believe feature. - Present the introductory paragraphs and invite the students to silently read pages 88-89, including the Catholics Believe feature. - Distribute five index cards to each student.
+Ask the students to develop one question from each of the sections of the pages.
 Tell them to write one question on one side of each card, and on the reverse side, write the answer to the question.